abena07/abena07/README.md

-- 🔭 I’m currently working on DSA, my frontend skills and a 100 Days UI challenge.
+- 🔭 I’m currently working on my DSA, my frontend skills and a 100 Days UI challenge.